To have great poets, there must be great audiences, too,

 From me to you, we twain, alone together, a conference, our two souls exclusively,

-I would make a full confession:
+Reserving nothing, I would make a full confession:

-Among people whose company is pleasant to me, I almost invariably grow fonder and fonder of those who constantly like me and are not afraid to show it.
+Among people whose company is pleasant to me, I almost invariably grow fonder and fonder of those who constantly like me and are not afraid to show it,

-I also sent out “Leaves of Grass” to arouse and set flowing in men’s and women’s hearts, young and old, endless streams of living, pulsating love and friendship, directly from them to myself, now and
+I sent out “Leaves of Grass” to arouse and set flowing in men’s and women’s hearts, young and old, endless streams of living, pulsating love and friendship,

 To be one whom all look toward with attention, respect, love.